djalbat/the-occam-user-manual/getting-started.md

 cd
 ```

-On unixy systems includimg MacOS the following command, which stnads for present working dfirectory, will do:
+On unixy systems includimg MacOS the following command, which stands for present working dfirectory, will do:

 ```
 pwd